 WEDU works through local community foundations to offer charitable gift annuities.
 Contact your local community foundation or WEDU for more information about this life-income gift.
 A portion of the initial transaction qualifies as a charitable deduction, and part of the annual payments up to life expectancy.

 Charitable Remainder Trusts provide people with a way of making a very substantial future gift to WEDU without depriving the donor of the income they may need during their lifetime.
 This is an irrevocable commitment.

 Charitable Lead Trusts provide funding for WEDU either immediately or at a future date as a testamentary trust.
 The donor decides how much is paid and for how long.
 At the end of that period of time, the trust assets return to the family member(s) or other designated heirs.

 Please contact the Development department to discuss.
 We will work with your broker to make necessary arrangements and to ensure you receive proof of your charitable deduction.
 This is an excellent way to avoid tax penalties on appreciated stock and still benefit WEDU.

 Jump to Real Estate or Retained Real Estate

 Real Estate or Retained Real Estate

 A charitable contribution of real estate, whether your personal residence, vacation home, farm, commercial real estate or vacant land, can give you numerous tax advantages.
 A gift of your home, or retained real estate, can allow you to continue living in your personal residence for your lifetime but still enjoy a charitable deduction on your income return.
-Please contact the Planned Gift Department to discuss these options.
+Please contact the Development department to discuss these options.